 - Know your bad “but” moods.
 Notice when the word “but” comes out of your mouth.
 You are usually ready to fight, flee, or freeze.
 To avoid these bad “but” moods, you can put on your crown, tutu, cape, headband, or anything grand & like Kudu decide “I can be the best me”!

-- If anyone in the crowd follows the, “Yeah, BUT I can’t,” phrase they are out of the game.
+- If anyone in the crowd follows the BUT, they’re out.
+You never follow, “Yeah, BUT I can’t,” phrase.

 - The last guy remaining, who listened and only followed the “Yes!
 I can,” phrases, wins the game.